Our vision

-The Greater Cambridge Partnership (GCP) aims to help businesses invest and grow.
-To do this, it is vital businesses can access a workforce with the right skills.
+We want to help businesses invest and grow.
+To do this, it's vital businesses can access a workforce with the right skills.

 Cambridge has seen huge success as a world leader in the science, research and biotechnology environments.
 This success is continuing through the attraction of international companies and the development of numerous science parks and campuses.